Morgan Stanley posts record profit as trading booms

 Wealth management, which Morgan Stanley is expanding through the acquisition of ETrade, increased revenues by 24 per cent year on year, to $5.7 billion.
 That division’s net profits fell 5 per cent year on year, as it absorbed the cost of integrating ETrade.

-Executives said the integration was going well, and reiterated plans for a margin in wealth management of more than 30 per cent over the medium term.
-In its annual strategic update, Morgan Stanley marginally increased its targets for return on tangible equity, to more than 17 per cent, versus a previous target of 15 per cent to 17 per cent.
-This is at the upper end of peers including Goldman and JPMorgan.
+Executives said the integration was going well and reiterated plans for a margin in wealth management of more than 30 per cent over the medium term.
+In its annual strategic update, Morgan Stanley marginally increased its targets for return on tangible equity to more than 17 per cent, versus a previous target of 15 per cent.
+This is at the upper end of peers including Goldman and JPMorgan. – The Financial Times